 When, Where, and How to Plant

 Nicotiana grows best in a sunny spot but prefers afternoon shade during the hot season.
-Soil should be well drained, rich organically, and consistently moist.
-Start seeds indoors 4 to 6 weeks before the last frost or plant directly on to the soil.
+Soil should be well-drained, rich organically, and consistently moist.
+Start seeds indoors 4 to 6 weeks before the last frost or plant directly onto the soil.
 Seeds are incredibly tiny, so try mixing the seed with sand for easier spreading.
-Press seeds lightly into the seed starting mix and do not cover them as they require light to germinate.
+Press seeds lightly into the seed starting mix and does not cover them as they require light to germinate.

 Water at the base of the plant to prevent powdery mildew; container plants typically require more watering.
 Mulching your plants will help hold the moisture around the base of the plant during hot weather.

 Regional Advice and Care